 United Way of Racine County invests local dollars in the community through our grantmaking process.
 Funding decisions align with our goal of building an educated workforce.
-Our grants are invested in high-performing, nonprofit organizations that provide programs and services aligned with the four strategic areas of health, education, financial stability, and essential services.
+Our grants are invested in high-performing nonprofit organizations that provide programs and services aligned with the four strategic areas of health, education, financial stability and essential services.

-Organizations requesting funding must:
+Organizations requesting funding must

-- Serve Racine County residents
+- serve Racine County residents.

-- Have an active board of trustees
+- have an active board of trustees.

-- Adhere to ethical standards
+- adhere to ethical standards.

-- Provide evidence of financial accountability
+- provide evidence of financial accountability.

-- Be tax-exempt as described in section 501(c)(3) of the Internal Revenue Code.
+- be tax-exempt as described in section 501(c)(3) of the Internal Revenue Code.

-United Way of Racine County does not fund:
+United Way of Racine County does not fund

-- Political causes, candidates, organizations or campaign
+- political causes, candidates, organizations or campaigns.

-For more information, please contact MaryBeth Kallio at 262-898-2247
+For more information, please contact MaryBeth Kallio at 262-898-2247.